zowe/zowe-explorer-vscode/docs/Early Access - Using Global Profile Configuration.md

 View the profile configuration sample.
 In the sample, the default `lpar1.zosmf` profile will be loaded upon activation.

-You can use the sample to customize you profile configuration file.
+You can use the sample to customize your profile configuration file.
 Ensure that you edit the `host` and `port` values before you work in your environment.

 ```json
 {